in Los Angeles

 Vein Ultrasound imaging, or sonography, is a procedure that produces images of the inside of the body using high-frequency sound waves.
 These images are captured in real-time and are able to show the structure and movement of blood flow.

-What is Vein Ultrasound used for?
+What is Vein Ultrasound used for At the Los Angeles Vein Center?

 Vein Ultrasound imaging can be used to monitor and diagnose a wide range of conditions.
 In particular, it is effective at evaluating the location and severity of venous insufficiency.
 It can also detect deep vein thrombosis and is an important tool during varicose vein procedures.